vikshiv/shredtools/README.md

 contig    start    end    /path/to/sequence.fa
 ```

-Paths come from the mumemto filelist embedded in the `.lengths` file.
+Paths come from the `.lengths` file.

 **Fetch sequences**

+You can extract the FASTA sequences of extracted regions using `shredtools fasta`.
+If the pangenome is compressed with an AGC archive (see [AGC](https://github.com/refresh-bio/agc)), you can provide it via the `--agc` option to fetch sequences directly from the archive.

 ```bash
 shredtools fasta regions/prefix.bed -o fasta_out/